fatiando/website/index.rst

 Getting Involved
 ================

-Fatiando is a **community-driven** project, so it's people like you that make it useful and successful.
+Fatiando is a **community-developed** project, so it's people like you that make it useful and successful.
 There are many ways to contribute:

 .. raw:: html